ryan95f/yamlator/docs/setting_up_the_environment.md

 python -m venv env
 ```

-Then activate the virtual environment witb:
+Then activate the virtual environment with:

 ```bash
 # For Windows